 View Office Hours

-Danny was ordained as a lay Buddhist minister by the Buddhist Sangha Council of Southern California in 2008.
-In addition, he is certified as a mindfulness meditation instructor by Naropa University in association with Shambhala International.
-He also serves on the advisory council for the Upaya Buddhist Chaplaincy Program, and in 2009 became the first-ever Buddhist member of the National Association of College and University Chaplains.
+Ordained as a lay Buddhist minister by the Los Angeles Buddhist Union and the Buddhist Sangha Council of Southern California in 2008, he is also certified as a mindfulness meditation instructor by Naropa University in association with Shambhala International.
+Danny also serves on the advisory council for the Upaya Buddhist Chaplaincy Program, and in 2009 became the first-ever Buddhist member of the National Association of College and University Chaplains.

 His award-winning website is http://www.dannyfisher.org.